puppetlabs/beaker-abs/README.md

 ## Usage

-Create a beaker host config with `hypervisor: abs`, and pass the data from the AlwaysBeScheduling service in the `ABS_DATA` environment variable.
+Create a beaker host config with `hypervisor: abs`, and pass the data from the AlwaysBeScheduling service in the `ABS_RESOURCE_HOSTS` environment variable to the beaker ABS hypervisor.
 For example, given a host config:

 ```yaml
 ---